Skip to main content

 About This Edition

 The 2026 edition of the White Guide Nordic Restaurants - Masters Level is particularly notable for its increased emphasis on sustainability and indigenous ingredients, reflecting a broader regional commitment to responsible gastronomy.
-This year’s selections reveal a dynamic blend of emerging talent and established icons, with several restaurants recognized for pioneering fermentation, foraging, and zero-waste philosophies.
+This year’s selections reveal a dynamic blend of emerging talent and established icons, with several restaurants recognized for pioneering fermentation, foraging, zero-waste philosophies.
 The list also highlights a growing diversity in culinary narratives, from minimalist New Nordic expressions to bold, multicultural influences, underscoring the region’s evolving food landscape.

 Frequently Asked Questions